 Coming of Age: American Indian Heritage

-These stories focus on the transition from childhood to adulthood in historic and contemporary settings, with information about coming-of-age rituals and ceremonies, as well as the challenges and adventures that mark a turning point in the young protagonists' lives.
+These stories focus on Native youth and their transition from childhood to adulthood in historic and contemporary settings, as well as the challenges and adventures that mark a turning point in the young protagonists' lives.

 Other Resources